lemonteaa/llm-watermark/README.md

 ### Watermarking LLM

-(TODO: add ACL reference)

-Rephrased in a way that hopefully non-researcher can understand...
+Rephrased in a way that hopefully non-researcher can understand... (see references below)

 Given a LLM, run it in a modified manner to produce outputs that are subtly different.
 Ideally the modification is agnostic to which brand of LLM model you're using, so it's like adding a wrapper around it.
 And it should also have reasonably negligible performance impact (both in terms of speed and in terms of the model's "intelligence").
 Separately, there should be a detection program that can run without access to the original LLM.